The self-confinement of electrons and positrons from dark matter

 In this work we consider electrons and positrons to be injected by the pair annihilation of DM particles.
 We assume that there is no other source coming from astrophysical processes.
 Thus, the source term is given by:

 where $\rho_{\rm DM}$ is the DM energy density, $m_{\rm DM}$ is the DM mass, $\langle \sigma v \rangle_f$ is the velocity-averaged annihilation cross section into the final state $f$, and ${dN_e^f}/{dE}$ is the energy spectrum of the electrons and positrons produced from the annihilation, which depends on the annihilation channel $f$.
+In Fig.~\ref{fig:dNdE}, we show a few examples of ${dN_e^f}/{dE}$ used in this work.
 We model $\rho_{\rm DM}$ with a Navarro-Frenk-White (NFW) DM profile~\cite{Navarro:1995iw}: $\rho_{\rm NFW}(r)=\rho_s\,r_s/r/(1+r/r_s)^2$, with two free parameters, $\rho_s$ and $r_s$.
 In Appendix~\ref{sec:jeans} we discuss also a different choice, considering a cored profile.

 The advection term depends on the Alfv\'en speed that, for a given magnetic field, can be estimated from the plasma density $n_p$ through $v_A\simeq 63\,{\rm km/s}\,\sqrt{10^{-3}{\rm cm^{-3}}/n_p}\,B_0/\mu{\rm G}$.